-Internet Use Policy
+Internet and Computer Use Policies

-The Princeton Public Library extends its privacy and confidentiality policy to all users of the Internet.
-The following principles and user rights as delineated in the American Library Association’s Access to Electronic Information, Services, and Networks: An Interpretation of the Library Bill of Rights are incorporated into this policy.
+The Princeton Public Library extends its privacy and confidentiality policy to all users of the internet.
+The following principles and user rights as delineated in the American Library Association’s Access to Electronic Information, Services, and Networks; an Interpretation of the Library Bill of Rights are incorporated into this policy.

 - Electronic information, services, and networks provided by libraries should be readily, equally, and equitably accessible to all library users.